Galaxy phones power Samsung to record $5.2 billion profit

 (This Feb 17 story adds dropped letter 's' in first paragraph)

-SEOUL Samsung Electronics (005930.KS) made a record $5.2 billion (3.2 billion pounds) profit in the first quarter, overhauling Nokia as the world's top mobile phone seller, and its Galaxy smartphones outstripped Apple's iPhone at the high end of the market.
+SEOUL Samsung Electronics (005930.KS) posted a record $5.2 billion (3.2 billion pounds) quarterly profit as it shifted over 20,000 Galaxy smartphones an hour in January-March, outselling Apple's (AAPL.O) iPhone in a duel for the lucrative high end of the mobile industry.

-The South Korean group's handset division shifted more than 20,000 Galaxy phones an hour in the quarter and contributed most of its operating profit.

-That company's shares hit a lifetime high after the results, pushing its market value to $190 billion, 11 times that of Japanese rival Sony (6758.T), though still only a third of Apple's (AAPL.O), the world's most valuable company.

-Samsung sold 93.5 million handsets in the quarter, more than one in every four sold, according to Strategy Analytics, toppling Nokia NOK1V.HE from the top spot after 14 years.
+Chairman Lee Kun-hee's South Korean group, whose $190 billion market value is 11 times that of Japanese rival Sony Corp (6758.T), sold 93.5 million handsets in the first quarter - more than one in every four sold - according to Strategy Analytics, overtaking long-time handset leader Nokia NOK1V.HE.

 The total included 44.5 million smartphones, giving Samsung a 30.6 percent share of the high-end market.
 Apple's sales of 35.1 million iPhones gave it a 24.1 percent share.